-Coronary artery disease develops when the major blood vessels that supply your heart with blood, oxygen and nutrients (coronary arteries) become damaged or diseased.
-Cholesterol-containing deposits (plaque) in your arteries and inflammation are usually to blame for coronary artery disease.
+Coronary artery disease is a common heart condition.
+The major blood vessels that supply the heart (coronary arteries) struggle to send enough blood, oxygen and nutrients to the heart muscle.
+Cholesterol deposits (plaques) in the heart arteries and inflammation are usually the cause of coronary artery disease.

-If you suspect you're having a heart attack, immediately call 911 or your local emergency number.
+If you think you're having a heart attack, immediately call 911 or your local emergency number.
 If you don't have access to emergency medical services, have someone drive you to the nearest hospital.
-Drive yourself only as a last resort.
+Drive yourself only as a last option.

-Risk factors often occur in clusters and may build on one another, such as obesity leading to type 2 diabetes and high blood pressure.
-When grouped together, certain risk factors put you at an even greater risk of coronary artery disease.
-For example, metabolic syndrome — a cluster of conditions that includes elevated blood pressure, high triglycerides, low HDL, or "good," cholesterol, elevated insulin levels and excess body fat around the waist — increases the risk of coronary artery disease.
+When grouped together, certain risk factors make you even more likely to develop coronary artery disease.
+For example, metabolic syndrome — a cluster of conditions that includes high blood pressure, high blood sugar, excess body fat around the waist and high triglyceride levels — increases the risk of coronary artery disease.

 Sometimes coronary artery disease develops without any classic risk factors.
-Researchers are studying other possible factors, including:
+Other possible risk factors for coronary artery disease may include:

 Coronary artery disease can lead to:

 The same lifestyle habits used to help treat coronary artery disease can also help prevent it.
 A healthy lifestyle can help keep the arteries strong and clear of plaque.
 To improve heart health, follow these tips: